SplitmediaLabsLimited/xui-old/guide/getting-started.md

 });
 ```

-To make things easier, we have provided some tools to easily create your first plugin. <!-- @dara Tooling documentation could go here. -->
+To make things easier, we have provided some tools to easily create your first plugin.

 ## <a name="source"></a> Developing source plugins